 The Misconception of Unkindness

-There’s a prevalent misconception that to be successful, one must be tough, even at the expense of kindness.
-However, success and kindness are not mutually exclusive.
-In fact, I actually think leaders who rely on intimidation usually create short-term compliance.
-It’s never a long-term impact.
+There's a prevalent misconception that to be successful, one must be tough, even at the expense of kindness.
+Leaders who rely on intimidation usually create short-term compliance, never long-term impact.
+Success and kindness are not mutually exclusive.
+When they coexist, people perform at their best.

 People will forget what you said, people will forget what you did, but people will never forget how you made them feel.